Malek Jandali

-Malek Jandali (مالك جندلي, Mālik Jandalī) (born 1972) is a German-born Syrian-American pianist and composer.
+Malek Jandali (مالك جندلي, Mālik Jandalī) (born 1972) is a West German-born Syrian-American composer and pianist, whose music integrates Middle-Eastern modes and Arabic maqams into Western structures of classical music.
 He is the founder of the nonprofit organization Pianos for Peace, which aims to build peace through music and education.
+He is composer-in-residence at both Queens University of Charlotte and at Qatar Museums.

 Jandali immigrated to the United States and studied music in North Carolina.
 Since then, he has performed with orchestras across the world and composed a number of modern classical works.
-His music was described as "a major new addition to the 21st century symphonic literature" by Fanfare Magazine with "heart-rending melodies, lush orchestration, clever transitions and creative textures", according to American Record Guide.
+His music was described as "a major new addition to the 21st century symphonic literature" by Fanfare magazine. with "heart-rending melodies, lush orchestration, clever transitions and creative textures", according to American Record Guide.
 Jandali's music ranges from chamber works to large symphonic compositions integrating Middle-Eastern and Western influences.

-Life
+He is the biological paternal cousin of Steve Jobs and Mona Simpson.

+Early life and education

-Malek Jandali was born to Dr Mamoun Jandali and Lina Droubi, citizens of Homs in Syria.
-He has a brother, Rami, and a cousin, Mona Simpson, a novelist and English teacher at UCLA.
-Other cousins include Mona's brother, Steve Jobs, who was placed for adoption, and Bassma Al Jandaly, a Russian-born Emirati journalist.
+Malek Jandali was born to Mamoun Jandali and Lina Droubi, citizens of Homs in Syria.
+He has a cousin, Mona Simpson, a novelist and English teacher at UCLA.
+Other cousins include Mona's brother, Steve Jobs, founder of Apple.

 He began his musical career as a classical pianist after his studies at the Higher Institute of Music in Damascus with Vladimir Zaritsky and Victor Bunin of the Tchaikovsky Moscow Conservatory.
 Jandali won first place in the Syrian National Young Artists Competition in 1988, and in 1995 received a scholarship to attend North Carolina School of the Arts under Eric Larsen.
 He graduated from Queens University, where he studied under Paul Nitsch and received the Outstanding Musical Performer Award of the school.
 While in the Charlotte area, he was an organist and choir director for St. James Catholic Church in Concord, North Carolina.
-He studied composition and orchestration with Eddie Horst, Harry Bulow, Lawrence Dillon and Richard Prior.

 In 2004 he received his master's degree from the University of North Carolina at Charlotte and in 2015 the Carnegie Corporation of New York named him a "Pride of America" honoree for his notable contributions to society.
 Jandali currently lives in New York City.